soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/document-fingerprinting.md

 ## Use PowerShell to create a classification rule package based on document fingerprinting

 Note that you can currently create a document fingerprint only by using PowerShell in the Security &amp; Compliance Center.
-To connect, see [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/en-us/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell).
+To connect, see [Connect to Security & Compliance Center PowerShell](https://docs.microsoft.com/en-us/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell).

 DLP uses classification rule packages to detect sensitive content.
 To create a classification rule package based on a document fingerprint, use the **New-DlpFingerprint** and **New-DlpSensitiveInformationType** cmdlets.
 Because the results of **New-DlpFingerprint** aren't stored outside the data classification rule, you always run **New-DlpFingerprint** and **New-DlpSensitiveInformationType** or **Set-DlpSensitiveInformationType** in the same PowerShell session.
 The following example creates a new document fingerprint based on the file C:\My Documents\Contoso Employee Template.docx.
 You store the new fingerprint as a variable so you can use it with the **New-DlpSensitiveInformationType** cmdlet in the same PowerShell session.